redhat-imaging/imagefactory/indirection.markdown

 ```
 Please take note of the image id when ImageFactory finishes building input
 image.
-###Step 3: Create target image using the following parameters
+###Step 3: Create target image

+The indirection plugin takes the following parameters.
+Some of the parameters
+have default values and as a result will not be present in the command used to
+build the target image.
+However, they are discussed here so one can modify this
+example in all possible ways.

---id - The image id for the input image
+_--id_ - The image id for the input image

 --parameter utility_image - The image id for utility image

 --parameter input_image_device - The name of the device where the base_image
 is presented to the utility VM.
 Default is /dev/vdb1.

 --parameter input_image_file - The path to the copy of input image on work
 space.
 Default is /input_image.raw.
 Only input_image_device or
 input_image_file can be provided.

 --file-parameter utility_customizations - Partial TDL with commands to be
 exectuted after the utility image is launched in run level 3

 --parameter results_location - Full path to the customized image in the
 filesystem presented as work space.
 Default is /results/images/boot.iso

 The utility image is used to launch a VM in run level 3.
 This VM has an
 unmounted filesystem attached as '/dev/vdb1' or input_image_device with the
 following characteristics:

 1. The input image is available as '/input_image.raw' or input_image_file

 2. Once the customization TDL has finished running the plugin expects to find
 the resulting image at '/results/images/boot.iso' or results_location.

 The TDL below does the following: